-In recent years, countries in the region have finally come to accept the dawning of a post-petrodollar world, as the OPEC cartel lost market-supply power to shale production from the United States, and forecasted oil demand continues to decline with technological advances and environmental regulations, especially in the transportation and power generation sectors.
+In recent years, countries in the Middle East have finally come to accept the dawning of a postpetrodollar world, as the OPEC cartel lost market-supply power to shale production from the United States, and forecasted oil demand continues to decline with technologi-cal advances and environmental regulations, especially in the transportation and power generation sectors.
 Thus, a number of Arab countries have begun to construct medium to long-term economic plans that emphasize diversification to wean their economies away from direct and indirect dependence on crude-oil sales revenues.
-Most notable among these is the highly publicized Vision 2030 of Saudi Arabia (the largest Arab economy), and its earlier namesake sibling in Egypt (the largest Arab country by population).1
+Most notable among these is the highly publicized Vision 2030 of Saudi Arabia (the largest Arab econ-omy), and its earlier namesake sibling in Egypt (the largest Arab country by population).

-Both visions rely on the forecast success of massive infrastructure and other investment programs to transform regional economies, provide job opportunities for their alarmingly-fast-growing labor forces, and enhance their prospects in an increasingly competitive global economy.
-The massive capital needs of those investment programs are envisioned to be met through privatization (including an initial public offering for Saudi Aramco, which may be the largest in history), foreign direct investment, or both.
+Both visions rely on the forecast success of massive infrastructure and other invest-ment programs to transform regional economies, provide job opportunities for their alarmingly-fast-growing labor forces, and enhance their prospects in an increasingly competitive global economy.
+The massive capital needs of those investment programs are envisioned to be met through privatization (including a possible initial public offering for Saudi Aramco, which may be the largest in history), foreign direct investment, or debt.

 Success or failure in the design and implementation of these optimistically transformative economic visions is of critical importance, not only for the Middle East and North Africa region, but also for the entire world, because, as some have put it, only partly in jest: "What happens in the Middle East does not stay in the Middle East."
 The econometric methodology that we use in this paper takes this notion seriously.
 Global and domestic variables interact in significant and often complicated ways that we need to understand empirically.
 In turn, because, as Shakespeare put it, "what's past is prologue," it is necessary to use the best available empirical methods to extract maximal information from available historical data.
-This allows us to examine various scenarios that shed
+This allows us to examine various scenarios that shed light on the potential success or failure of the region's economic attempts to adjust to a post-petrodollar world.
+In this regard, our estimated long-term domestic, regional, and global economic relationships serve as context and de facto constraints.

-1The Egyptian Vision was unveiled during the ramp-up to a major investor conference in March 2015; c.f. http://www.mof.gov.eg/MOFGallerySource/English/Strategy.pdf.
-The Saudi Vision was unveiled in a highly publicised announcement in April 2016, c.f. http://vision2030.gov.sa/en, but heavily based on an earlier document published by McKinsey Global Institute in December 2015, c.f. http://www.mckinsey.com/global-themes/employment-and-growth/moving-saudi-arabias-economy-beyond-oil.
+&lt;sup>1The Egyptian Vision was unveiled during the ramp-up to a major investor conference in March 2015.
+The Saudi Vision was unveiled in a highly publicized announcement in April 2016, but heavily based on an earlier document published by McKinsey Global Institute in December 2015.